jordanthomp81/javascript-blackjack/README.md

 # javascript-blackjack
 A blackjack game built using pure JavaScript.

-Checkout the game demo here: http://jordanthomp81.github.io/javascript-blackjack.
+Check out the demo for this game here: http://jordanthomp81.github.io/javascript-blackjack.